codeForSaif/ToDoListAzure/README.md

 Software used in tutorial:
 * Visual Studio 2017 Preview (I am sure any version of VS2017 is fine).
-* Sql Server Management Server 2016 (I am sure any reasonably current SSMS version is fine).
+* SQL Server Management Server 2016 (I am sure any reasonably current SSMS version is fine).
 * Git Bash
 * Azure subscription
 * Swagger